Increasing Your Healthy Lifespan: Strategies and Insights from Longevity Science

 Since then, scientific advancements have eliminated many infectious diseases, allowing our average lifespan to climb by two decades.
 But living longer has created a series of age-related pathologies.
 Today, 95% of people over the age of 65 “have at least one chronic condition, and nearly 80%…have two or more.”

-In other words, while our expected lifespan has lengthened, our healthspan—or the number of years we live a life free of serious illness or disability—has not kept pace.
-Typically, our health begins significantly degrading around the age of 65 and continues to do so for the remainder of our lives.
+In other words, while our expected lifespan has lengthened, our healthspan, or the number of years we live a life free of serious illness or disability, has not kept pace.
+Typically, our health begins to significantly degrade around the age of 65 and continues to do so for the remainder of our lives.

-Traditionally, aging has not been considered a disease, but evolving scientific perspectives have ignited a profound discussion on aging as a treatable condition.
+The medical community has never considered aging as a “disease.”
+However, evolving scientific perspectives have ignited a profound discussion on aging as a treatable condition.
 Once seen as an inevitable process of decline, researchers are now exploring interventions that could slow down or even reverse aspects of aging.

 Researchers have turned their attention to these biomarkers of aging; studies show that the “rate of telomere shortening can be either increased or decreased by specific lifestyle factors.”